tanvir-git/odoo-documentation/content/applications/productivity/iot/config/pos.rst

      - The connection process depends on the terminal.
 Refer to the :doc:`payment terminals documentation </applications/sales/point_of_sale/payment_methods>`.

-Once this is completed, connect the :abbr:`IoT (Internet of Things)` box to the :menuselection:`PoS` application.
-To do this, go to :menuselection:`Point of Sale --> Configuration --> PoS`, tick :guilabel:`IoT Box`, and select the devices to be used in this :abbr:`PoS (Point of Sale)`.
+Once this is completed, connect the :abbr:`IoT (Internet of Things)` box to the *PoS* application.
-:guilabel:`Save` the changes.
+To do this, go to :menuselection:`Point of Sale --> Configuration --> PoS`, tick :guilabel:`IoT Box`, and select the devices to be used in this :abbr:`PoS (Point of Sale)`. :guilabel:`Save` the changes.

 .. image:: pos/iot-connected-devices.png
    :align: center